 Enhance your nasal function and improve breathing with functional rhinoplasty, a surgical procedure that addresses structural abnormalities in the nose.

 Dr. Lindsey Goyal is a facial plastic surgeon with expertise in cosmetic and functional rhinoplasty

 Rhinoplasty refers to surgical reconstruction of the nose.
 It is also commonly referred to as a “nose job.”

 Some patients may want to have rhinoplasty to change the shape or appearance of their nose.
 Others may choose to undergo rhinoplasty to improve the function of their nose.
-A lot of patients may be looking to improve their nasal breathing while also wanting to refine the external appearance of the nose.
-Different types of rhinoplasty procedures can be performed depending on each patient’s goals .
+Of course, many patients with nasal breathing issues also want to refine the external appearance of the nose.
+Dr. Lindsey Goyal can perform different types of rhinoplasty procedures depending on each patient’s goals.

-Dr. Lindsey Goyal has extensive experience and expertise in performing a wide range of rhinoplasty procedures.
-Dr. Goyal works to customize each patient’s procedure to best meet their functional and aesthetic needs.
+Our board certified facial plastic surgeon Dr. Lindsey Goyal has extensive experience and expertise in performing a wide range of rhinoplasty procedures.
+She works to customize each patient’s procedure to best meet their functional and aesthetic needs.
 Some types of rhinoplasty offered in Dr. Goyal’s practice include:

 1. Cosmetic and aesthetic rhinoplasty

 3. Ethnic rhinoplasty